When is Will Ferrell's Eurovision movie out on Netflix?

 What is Eurovision Song Contest: The Story of Fire Saga about?

-The story revolves around Icelandic musicians Lars and Sigrit being given the chance to represent their country in the Eurovision Song Contest.
+The story revolves around Icelandic musicians Lars (Will Ferrell) and Sigrit (Rachel McAdams) being given the chance to represent their country in the Eurovision Song Contest.

-Set in 1972 (which was actually 16 years before Iceland first competed in the competition), it’s a comedy written by Will Ferrell and Andrew Steele.
-This is interesting as Ferrell has only really written a few things: Step Brothers, Talladega Nights and the Anchorman films.
-So, this film might be quite wacky, but until we see a trailer, we won’t have a good idea of what it will be like.
+Set in 1972 (which was actually 16 years before Iceland first competed in the competition), it’s a comedy written by Andrew Steele and Will Ferrell, who has onlypreviously written five of the films he has starred in.

 It’s not a trailer as such, but the first teaser for Eurovision Song Contest: The Story of Fire Saga dropped on 16th May, 2020 – the same night the cancelled Eurovision 2020 Grand Final was supposed to be held – in the form of a music video.